disconnecteddevlol/dd_staff-clockin/README.md

 Download the latest release or clone this repository.

+You may change the Notify to a diffrent one ( right now its okoknotify )

 Place the resource into your resources folder.

 Add the following line to your server.cfg: